justUmen/GameScript/README.md

 |English|https://github.com/justUmen/GameScript/blob/master/README.md|7/13|
 |Français|https://github.com/justUmen/GameScript/blob/master/README_FR.md|13/13|

-GameScript is an interactive script to learn about some computer related subjects.
+GameScript is an interactive script to learn about some computer related subjects with voice recordings and background music.
 GameScript should work with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommended.

 ## Demo :